The V-Core 3 is a premium DIY kit for a CoreXY 3D Printer with no compromises.

 Electronics Panel should not be thicker than 4mm, otherwise it will not fit in the available space.

-*Enclosing panels are not supplied, user is meant to source them locally.
+- The enclosing panels themselves are not supplied, the user is meant to source them locally.
 A 4mm thick polycarbonate sheet is suggested.
-Mounting screws and nuts for these panels are NOT included as part of the base kit.
 DXF files with size, shape and hole patterns for the panels are provided on the project documentation.

 The V-Core 3 is the perfect printer for advanced users who like to tweak and tinker with their machine: